 Inspection Requirement.
 On a routine basis, tour accessible areas of the plant.

 Inspection Guidance.
 While it is expected that the resident inspectors routinely tour accessible areas of the plant, it is not expected that every area listed throughout this procedure be inspected each week.
-It is expected that each area will receive some level of attention each quarterly inspection period.
+It is expected that each area will receive some level of attention during each quarterly inspection period.
 The frequency of the review effort for each area will be determined by the inspector based on current plant conditions and activities.
 Inspectors should place the highest priority on areas that contain risk-significant or safety related equipment.

 Tours should include both interior and exterior areas.
 The entire area of the facility used for processing licensed materials should be covered, but areas where the dominant safety risks at the facility are presented should be toured more frequently, in proportion to the safety risk.
-Facility tours need not be completed all at can be performed in a series of shorter tours of the facility conducted on a systematic basis, at different times, so safety-significant and safeguards-significant areas are covered with frequencies appropriate to their current safety or safeguards significance.
+Facility tours need not be completed all at once but can be performed in a series of shorter tours of the facility conducted on a systematic basis, at different times, so safety-significant and safeguards-significant areas are covered with frequencies appropriate to their current safety or safeguards significance.

 To the maximum extent practicable, accomplish the selective examination requirements of this procedure by direct observation of safety-significant activities and equipment, tours of the facility, interviews and discussions with licensee personnel, independent verification of safety system status and corrective actions, and review of facility records.
 In fulfilling these inspection requirements, the inspector needs to exercise care not to duplicate inspection activities or characteristics that are already outlined elsewhere.
 Instead, the inspector should focus on areas of the plant that other inspectors have not entered while performing their inspections on a weekly basis.